C-Hg/many-words/exercises/templates/Lesson_template.md

 \* : only for the nouns, mention 'true' or 'x' if true, else leave blank if false (most common case)

 - is the indefinite article in English "an" ?
-- or is the definite article in French "l'" ?
+- is the definite article in French "l'" ?